 So What flavor did I settle on?

 What I determined worked the best was the simplicity of vanilla — preferably added through vanilla sugar instead of vanilla extract.
-But either work.
+But either works.
 If you have never created your own vanilla sugar I have a brief discussion below.
 It is easy.

 The bonus of the apples in the Fresh Fig and Apple Cake is being able to alternate fig and apple circles in your tart pan.
 Simply start from the outside and work inwards.
 This gives a great visual impact without a great deal of effort.